skoussou/aws-lambdas-to-azure-quarkus-containers/quickstart-lambda-to-quarkus-kafka/README.md

    * `quickstart-kafka-out-topic.yaml` : defines a kafka topic
    * `quickstart-kafka-user.yaml` : defines a kafka user
    * `route.yaml` : defines an ingress to the app's rest endpoint
-   * `service.yml` : defines a loadbalancer to distribute traffic accross multiple podscontaing our app
+   * `service.yml` : defines a loadbalancer to distribute traffic across multiple pods containing our app
    * `serviceAccount.yaml` : defines a service account for our deployment which is allowed to view secrets.

 Here is the `values` file, contains the values that will be injected into this template (**_UPDATE ACCORDINGLY_**):